macroflight/psxhacks/README.md

 a large fuel tank in the hold that can be emptied into the center tank.
 Who said you can't fly London to Sydney with a decent payload in a 744? :)

+### comparator.py

+Mostly an example script.
+Compares the PSX and MSFS pitch, bank, heading and groundspeed.
+Useful to detect if the PSX.NET.MSFS.WASM plane is not doing what PSX wants it to do.
+Also checks that the MSFS camera angles are zero/zero (I had an issue where they would drift slightly, and that really screwed up my landings...)

+### radiosync.py

+Not needed anymore (bug in PSX.NET.MSFS.WASM now fixed), but maybe useful as a simple example of how to inject PSX data into MSFS using SimConnect.

+## make_gatefinder_database.py
+Extracts gate positions from a LittleNavMap database, for use with the Gatefinder tool.

 ## What you need to run my Python scripts: